 Arid and semi-arid regions struggle on multiple fronts, particularly with accessing all types of resources needed for food production.
 All the while, populations continue to grow, and infrastructure development also expands to keep up, ensuring even more demands on the compromised soils and freshwater.
 Outdated practices can waste up to 80% of potable water, and the overuse of chemical fertilizers and pesticides causes irreparable damage to the land.

-Using ecosystem-sensitive ways of planting the right trees, along with sustainable water management and agroforestry practices, is a recognized way to counteract these bad practices, restore the land, and provide long-term and healthy food production.
+Using ecosystem-sensitive ways of planting suitable trees, along with sustainable water management and agroforestry practices, is a recognized way to counteract these harmful practices, restore the land, and provide long-term and healthy food production.

 The main objective of this initiative is to establish new communities in areas often viewed as unliveable and provide good job opportunities, with an emphasis on sustainable agriculture and enhancing food security.